 1. Plan activities in advance

 If camping with kids, plan your pursuits before leaving.
 Kids get bored fast, and you need to keep them engaged.
 Plan for both physical and mind games, and ensure that they are exciting and fun.
 Consider the idea of rewards to make the games more fun.
 Some of the activities to consider are fishing, swimming, and telling scary stories at night.
+You’ll want to consider bringing a trailer with proper trailer lights attached on your trip to carry around extra belongings so your car camping isn’t stuffed.

 2. Pack pre-cooked food

-Pre-cooked meals will come on handy on the first day of the event.
+Pre-cooked meals will come in handy on the first day of the event.
 There are many things to accomplish on this day, and having ready food will give you peace of mind.
 It will also make the day more enjoyable.
 Make this easier by carrying meals that you can put in a locker.
 Once settled, you can start preparing meals at the camping site.
 However, you’ll need to collect firewood for your fire upon arrival.
 Again, it will be hard to find the best wood at night.

 3. Carry a first aid kit